BE READY TO HAVE FUN!

 I would love to include your dog, cat, pig, bird or other pets in your photographs!
 Pets are members of your family.
 But there are some drawbacks to bringing pets.
 The location must allow pets, and usually leashes are required.
 Pets can detract from the session by running off, getting involved with other animals, or simply being another individual to keep up with.
 So please, include pets as members of your family, but note that there are challenges involved in bringing them.

 Wearing complimentary or matching colors is the best approach.
+You want to coordinate but not match.
 An "evergreen" style is usually the best approach, so avoid wearing trendy clothing unless that is a look you are going for, and if it is you need to really commit to it.
+Your style is from head to toe on everyone, from kids hats to belts to socks, to those you're wearing.
+A complimentary style means that everything works together.

 For young girls, consider having them wear shorts under their dresses over diapers or other undergarments.